saravenpi/miam/README.md

 | `G` | Jump to bottom |
 | `o` | Open article in browser |
 | `Esc` / `q` | Exit reader mode |

+**Paywall Bypass:** If `paywall_remover` is enabled in settings, the reader will automatically attempt to bypass paywalls using multiple strategies.

 ## Usage Examples